Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Abstract

 \section{Abstract}

-Sourced from various sensors and organized chronologically, Multivariate Time-Series (MTS) data involves crucial spatial-temporal dependencies, e.g., correlations among sensors.
-To capture these dependencies, Graph Neural Networks (GNNs) have emerged as powerful tools, yet their effectiveness is restricted by the quality of graph construction from MTS data.
-Typically, existing approaches construct graphs solely from MTS signals, which may introduce bias due to a small training dataset and may not accurately represent underlying dependencies.
-To address this challenge, we propose a novel framework named K-Link, leveraging Large Language Models (LLMs) to encode extensive general knowledge and thereby providing effective solutions to reduce the bias.
-Leveraging the knowledge embedded in LLMs, such as physical principles, we extract a \textit{Knowledge-Link graph}, capturing vast semantic knowledge of sensors and the linkage of the sensor-level knowledge.
-To harness the potential of the knowledge-link graph in enhancing the graph derived from MTS data, we propose a graph alignment module, facilitating the transfer of semantic knowledge within the knowledge-link graph into the MTS-derived graph.
-By doing so, we can improve the graph quality, ensuring effective representation learning with GNNs for MTS data.
-Extensive experiments demonstrate the efficacy of our approach for superior performance across various MTS-related downstream tasks.
+Sourced from multiple sensors and organized chronologically, Multivariate Time-Series (MTS) data involves crucial spatial-temporal dependencies.
+To capture these dependencies, Graph Neural Networks (GNNs) have emerged as powerful tools.
+As explicit graphs are not inherent to MTS data, graph generation becomes a critical first step in adapting GNNs to this domain.
+However, existing approaches often rely solely on the data itself for MTS graph generation, leaving them vulnerable to biases from small training datasets.
+This limitation hampers their ability to construct effective graphs, undermining the accurate modeling of underlying dependencies in MTS data and reducing GNN performance in this field.
+To address this challenge, we propose a novel framework, K-Link, leveraging the extensive universal knowledge encoded in Large Language Models (LLMs) to reduce biases for powered MTS graph generation.
+To harness the knowledge within LLMs, such as physical principles, we design and extract a \textit{Knowledge-Link graph} that captures universal knowledge of sensors and their linkage.
+To empower MTS graph generation with the knowledge-link graph, we further introduce a graph alignment module that transfers universal knowledge from the knowledge-link graph to the graph generated from MTS data.
+This enhances the MTS graph quality, ensuring effective representation learning for MTS data.
+Extensive experiments demonstrate the efficacy of K-Link for superior performance on various MTS tasks.